TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Linkhandler/CustomLinkHandlers.rst

    <a href="github:123">Example Link</a>

-Which could for example be interpreted by a custom protocol handler on a company computers operating system.
+Which could, for example, be interpreted by a custom protocol handler on a company computer's operating system.